anxietyreliefapp/anxietyreliefapp.github.io/faq.md

 # FAQ

 ### How do I download Anxiety Relief?
-To download Anxiety Relief, simply navigate to the App Store on an iPhone or iPad.
+To download Anxiety Relief, simply navigate to the App Store on an iPhone or iPod touch.
 Then, search Anxiety Relief on the search tab and click Get followed by Install.

 ### What tools are available?
 Anxiety Relief offers the following tools: